-HANCOCK CENTRAL SCHOOL 67 Education Lane

-Hancock, New York 13783 607-637-1305
+HANCOCK CENTRAL SCHOOL 67 Education Lane Hancock, New York 13783 607-637-1305

-July, 2022

-Pa rents or Guard lians,
+July 2023

-In accordance with the Concussion Management and Awareness Act (effective July 1, 2012), it is now our responsibility as a school district to provide concussion related information to both parents/guardians and athletes prior to participation in interscholastic athletics.

-We ask respectively that both parents/guardians and athletes take a few moments to review the documents provided, and then sign off stating that you have read and understand the information related to concussions and concussion management.

-If you have any questions related to the information provided, please call the Health Office at 637-1310.

-Please sign accordingly, acknowledging you have read and understand the attached information related to concussions and concussion management.
+In accordance with the Concussion Management and Awareness Act (effective July 1 2012) and the Dominic Murray Sudden Cardiac Arrest Prevention Act (effective July 1 st 2022), it is now our responsibility as a school district to provide concussion and cardiac arrest elated information to both parents/guardians and athletes prior to participation in interscholastic athletics.
+We ask respectively that both parents/guardians and athletes take a few moments to review the documents provided, and then sign off stating that you have read and understand the information related to concussions, concussion management, and cardiac arrest prevention.
+If you have any questions related to the information provided, please call the Health Office at 607-637-1310.
+Please sign accordingly, acknowledging you have read and understand the attached information related to concussions concussion management, and cardiac arrest prevention.
+PARENT/GUARDIAN ATHLETE DATE

-PARENT/GUARDIAN

-ATHLETE

-DATE